-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation the RMA that necessitate a policy approach that strikes a balance between the need to enable development capacity and the need to ensure development is appropriately integrated with the efficient and effective provision of infrastructure.
-Chapter 6 provides important planning certainty to landowners, developers and the wider community regarding future urban growth in Greater Christchurch.
-We consider this remains a key aspect of strategic planning in the sub-region and enables infrastructure providers to efficiently and effectively plan and programme infrastructure investment.
-The Proposed Change gives effect to the NPS-UD in part and to the extent that is reasonably practicable.
-Environment Canterbury is however currently formulating criteria (in response to the responsive planning policies of the NPS-UD Policy 8 and Part 3, subpart 2, clause 3.8) to determine what plan changes are considered significant in a Greater Christchurch and Canterbury context.
-We also recognise that the NPS-UD is a higher order document under the RMA and decision makers assessing plan changes will need to consider the implications of such national direction alongside the policies contained in Chapter 6.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation by the territorial authority as part of a plan change seeking rezoning of the land and addressed by the Outline Development Plan and rules package at that time.
+5 Obj 6.2.1 PCCH6- 36.4 Goulds Development and Four Star Developments Ltd Oppose Delete clause 3 of Objective 6.2.1 as follows: Recovery, rebuilding and development are enabled within Greater Christchurch through a land use and infrastructure framework that: 3. avoids urban development outside of existing urban areas or greenfield priority areas unless expressly provided for in the CRPS; A fixed uncontestable urban/rural boundary as shown on Map A and associated RPS objective and policies does not give effect to the NPS-UD which requires a responsive planning approach (Objective 6c) and Policy 8).
+The Ministry for Environment Responsive Planning Guidance specifically states: a hard rural urban boundary without the ability to consider change or movement of that boundary would not meet the requirements of the responsive planning policy .
+Reject The Proposed Change does not make amendments to Objective 6.2.1 aside from referencing the new Policy 6.3.12 so this submission point is considered outside the scope of the Proposed Change.
+Refer to the section on Procedural Matters for further information.
+Environment Canterbury is currently formulating criteria (in response to the responsive planning policies of the NPS-UD Policy 8 and Part 3, subpart 2, clause 3.8) to determine what plan changes are considered significant in a Greater Christchurch and Canterbury context.
+We recognise that the NPS-UD is a higher order document under the RMA and decision makers assessing plan changes will need to consider the implications of such national direction alongside the policies contained in Chapter 6.
 We therefore reject submissions that perceive there to be a fixed and non contestable rural/urban boundary.
-5 Obj 6.2.1 PCCH6- 34.4 Williams, K & B Oppose Delete clause 3 of Objective 6.2.1 as follows: Recovery, rebuilding A fixed uncontestable urban/rural boundary as shown on Map A and associated RPS objective and policies does not give effect to the NPS-UD which requires a responsive planning approach (Objective 6c) and Policy 8).
-The Ministry for Environment Reject The Proposed Change does not make amendments to Objective 6.2.1 aside from referencing the new Policy 6.3.12 so this submission point is considered outside the scope of the Proposed Change.
-Refer to the
+Any changes necessary to respond to the responsive planning policies in the NPS-UD and consideration of any additional flexibilities to the planning framework will be addressed through future processes, including the full review of the CRPS.
+5 Obj 6.2.1 PCCH6- 35.4 Pinedale Enterprises Ltd & Kintyre Pacific Holdings Ltd Oppose Delete clause 3 of Objective 6.2.1 as follows: Recovery, rebuilding and development are A fixed uncontestable urban/rural boundary as shown on Map A and associated RPS objective and policies does not give effect to the NPS-UD which requires a responsive planning approach (Objective 6c) and Policy 8).
+The Ministry for Environment Responsive Planning Guidance specifically states: a Reject The Proposed Change does not make amendments to Objective 6.2.1 aside from referencing the new Policy 6.3.12 so this submission point is considered outside the scope of the Proposed Change.
+Refer to the section on Procedural Matters for